Comic Book: The Avengers: Earth's Mightiest Heroes!

 - Baddies that got locked up in Prison 42 during either the cartoon or the limited series sometimes become the villains of these comics, as if the Avengers never defeated them before.

-- Sir/Lady Not-Appearing-on-This-Cover: Most notably, no Avengers bar Black Panther appear on the cover of the "Michael Korvac" adaptation.
+- Sir Not-Appearing-in-This-Trailer: Or Not-Appearing-on-This-Cover — most notably, no Avengers bar Black Panther appear on the cover of the "Michael Korvac" adaptation.

 - Spiritual Successor: To Marvel Adventures.